kamilburda/gimp-export-layers/sections/Providing-Translations.md

 OK, I have finished the translation.
 What next?
 --------------------------------------------------

+You may want to test your translation first to make sure it works correctly, as described in the next section.

+It would also be a great idea if you shared your translation with the rest of the world.
+You can do so by submitting your translated .po file in one of the following ways:

-You can send the translated .po file to the following email: khalim19 AT gmail DOT com.
+* Send the .po file to the following email: khalim19 AT gmail DOT com.
   The translation will be added to the plug-in.

-You can also test your translation to make sure it works correctly, as described in the next section.
+* Open a git pull request for the [plug-in repository](https://github.com/khalim19/gimp-plugin-export-layers).
+  Create a commit titled `Add [full language name] translation ([language])` (e.g. `Add French translation (fr_FR)`) that adds the translated .po file to the following path:

+    [your user folder]/.gimp-2.8/plug-ins/export_layers/locale/[language]/LC_MESSAGES/gimp-plugin-export-layers.po

+  If you're updating your translation, name your commit message `Update [full language name] translation ([language])` (e.g. `Update French translation (fr_FR)`).

 How can I test my translation?